zmid26/461_Project/README.md

 "./run install" will run the python script called "localclone_installer.py" in the 'install' directory

-    -it does this straight from the 'run.rs' file -right now, the only thing this file does is install GitPython
+    -does this straight from bash script

 "./run build" will run the command "cargo build"